ilan-anodot/anodotcost_api_docs_slate/source/includes/_Anomaly.md

 startDate (integer) | Filter anomalies that started after this given time (inclusive).
 Units are epoch in seconds. endDate (integer) | Relevant only when requesting closed anomalies, only anomalies that started before the given time are retrieved (inclusive).
 Units are epoch in seconds. state (string) | Anomaly state {open, closed, both}
 resolution (string) | Include anomalies of the listed timescales,<br>currently supported timescales are: {short, medium, long, longlong, weekly}.<br>The list passed should be comma separated string list.
-Available values : short, medium, long, longlong durationUnit (string) | Can be one of the following: {seconds, minutes, hours, days}. durationValue (integer) | Minimum anomaly duration.
+This parameter is mandatory when using anomlayId. durationUnit (string) | Can be one of the following: {seconds, minutes, hours, days}. durationValue (integer) | Minimum anomaly duration.
 Units are based on durationUnits. score (number) | Minimum anomaly score in range (0,1) (inclusive).